Software Development Life Cycle (SDLC) Methodologies & Phases in Software Engineering

 - Deploying and installing the product on the customer system

-the output of this phase, Software release to production of the working software.
+the output of this phase is software release to production of the working software.

-At this point, the development cycle is almost finished, because the application is already delivered and being used by the end customers.
-But still, the maintenance phase is critical because the end-user may have found some bugs which are not during the testing.
-These errors to be resolved as soon as possible.
+The development cycle is almost finished because the end customers have already delivered and used the application.
+But still, the maintenance phase is critical because the end-user may have found some bugs not during the testing.
+These errors are to be resolved as soon as possible.

-Besides bug fixtures, you make get some additional feature requests for future releases.
-And each new release request is lunch a new development life cycle.
+Besides bug fixtures, you can get additional feature requests for future releases.
+And each new release request launches a new development life cycle.

 Advantages / Benefits of SDLC:

-- The process of SDLC gives software developers and clients a clear and defined goal.
+- The SDLC process gives software developers and clients a clear and defined goal.

-- It provides better understanding on how the project will be accomplished in phases or stages.
+- It provides a better understanding of how the project will be accomplished in phases or stages.

-- It facilitates planning, control, data management, technical guidance and implementation processes of applications’ development.
+- It facilitates planning, control, data management, technical guidance, and implementation processes of application development.

-- The final product will be solid and reliable because it underwent intense testing in the process of development.
+- The final product will be solid and reliable because it underwent intense testing in the development process.

-- It offers an organized approach which is easy to understand and less confusing for both developers and clients alike.
+- It offers an organized approach that is easy to understand and less confusing for developers and clients.

-- Major roles are defined clearly during the SDLC as well as their accomplishments are also defined.
+- Major roles are defined clearly during the SDLC, as their accomplishments are also defined.

-- It has a structure which can accommodate a team of people with different skills and expertise having various roles to play in the project’s success.
+- Its structure can accommodate a team of people with different skills and expertise, having various roles to play in the project’s success.

-- SDLC allows for adjustments or changes on strategy, approach or tactics even in the middle of the development process without affecting its successful outcome.
+- SDLC allows for adjustments or changes in strategy, approach, or tactics even during development without affecting its successful outcome.

-- Software versioning is facilitated by the SDLC as it has a proper version control system.
+- The SDLC facilitates software versioning as it has a proper version control system.

-- Better decision making is possible because of accurate and detailed documentation which can be easily accessed by stakeholders or clients alike.
+- Better decision-making is possible because of accurate and detailed documentation that stakeholders and clients can easily access.

-- Software Development Life Cycle promotes teamwork, synergy and coordination among team members due to its clear definition on responsibilities and accountabilities of each member involved in the process.
+- The Software Development Life Cycle promotes teamwork, synergy, and coordination among team members due to its clear definition of the responsibilities and accountabilities of each member involved in the process.

-- The SDLC facilitates smooth rollout of applications as it has a proper deployment planning system to follow.
+- The SDLC facilitates the smooth rollout of applications as it has a proper deployment planning system.

-- Application maintenance is also provided for as part of the Software Development Life Cycle.
+- Application maintenance is also provided as part of the Software Development Life Cycle.

-- Modern SDLC is not limited to programming languages but can be applied in other domains like architecture and design as well.
+- Modern SDLC is not limited to programming languages but can be applied in other domains like architecture and design.

-- Better understanding of a project’s scope, issues and possible solutions are possible due to the clear definition of roles and responsibilities set in the process of SDLC.
+- A better understanding of a project’s scope, issues, and possible solutions is possible due to the clear definition of roles and responsibilities set in the process of SDLC.

-- There is less or no ambiguity in responsibilities and accountabilities of each team member.
+- There is less or no ambiguity in the responsibilities and accountabilities of each team member.